All Episodes

 You are asking for trouble.

-There's another thing that Brownstein references here in this piece.
+There's another thing that Brownstein references here in this piece, and that is the presidential weakness that I discussed yesterday.

-He there they're walking the plank of defeat.
+They're walking the plank of defeat.

-And again in the LA Times, Iraq, it may be a tough road to a Senate House compromise.
+And again, in the L.A.
+Times, Iraq, it may be a tough road to a Senate House compromise.

-Gerald Nadler of New York, who had urged his colleagues on the out of Iraq caucus to back the bill, cautioned that softening the pull-out deadlines would risk defections.
+Gerald Nadler of New York, who had urged his colleagues on the Out of Iraq caucus to back the bill, cautioned that softening the pull-out deadlines would risk defections.

 He said, if we substantially weaken the timelines, I'd have a real problem with that.